Brightest Stars

 Now you see it, now you don’t

 Mira has an average peak brightness of magnitude 3.5.
-It’s not one of the sky’s brightest stars, even when brightest.
+It’s not one of the sky’s brightest stars, even when at its peak brightness.
 It gradually fades to around magnitude 9 (too faint to see with the eye; for reference, in a dark sky, the unaided eye can barely detect a magnitude 6 star).
-Then it rebounds back to its peak brightness.
+Then it rebounds back to its peak.
 So Mira undergoes about a 159-fold change in brightness, as it moves through its 332-day brightness cycle.

 Mira science

 There are many types of pulsating variable stars known today.
 But Mira was the first of its type discovered.
 And so, astronomers named an entire class of variable stars after it.
 Mira variables are stars that have one to a few times the mass of our sun.
-They’re near the end of their stellar lifetime, at the red giant stage.
-Mira variables have pulsation periods from 80 to 1,000 days, brightness variations from 2.5 to 10 visual magnitudes, and tend to shed material from their outer layers.
+They’re near the end of their stellar lifetimes, at the red giant stage.
+Mira variables have pulsation periods from 80 to 1,000 days, brightness variations from 2.5 to 10 visual magnitudes.
+Such stars tend to shed material from their outer layers.

-Mira’s story is of special interest since our sun will someday follow the same stellar evolutionary path.
+Mira’s story is of special interest since our sun will someday follow the same stellar evolutionary path (more or less).
 About 5 billion years from now, our sun will become a Mira variable.

-Mira (on the right) and its companion, imaged in ultraviolet wavelengths by the Hubble Space Telescope, in 1995.
-The 2 stars are separated by 0.6 arcseconds, about 70 times the distance between the Earth and sun.
+Mira (on the right) and its companion, imaged in ultraviolet wavelengths by the Hubble Space Telescope in 1995.
+The 2 stars are about 70 astronomical units (AU) apart, and appear 0.6 arcseconds apart on the sky’s dome.
 Image via NASA/ STScI.

 Why Mira’s brightness changes